BUFFINGTON: Both political parties are broken

 Both political parties are weak and divided today.
 That makes the two Georgia Senate races even more important.

-Democrats have to worry that they might not be able to motivate their voters go to the polls again since Trump isn't on the ballot as a motivating boogeyman.
+Democrats have to worry that they might not be able to motivate their voters go to the polls again since Trump isn't on the ballot as a motivating boogyman.

 Which brings us to the final truth: American politics today isn't so much about who you support, it's more about who you hate.